 (a) An approved annual fee waiver allows the requestor to either review or obtain one copy of a requested record at no charge.
 Fee waivers are effective for a one year period..

-(b) A person including members of the news media and non-profit organizations may be entitled to an annual fee waiver provided that a Fee Waiver Form is completed and approved by the Department.
-The form must identify the person's specific ability to disseminate information of the kind maintained by the Department to the general public and that such information is generally in the interest of and benefit to the public within the meaning of the Public Records Law.
-Additional information may be requested by the Department prior to granting any fee waiver.
+(b) A person including members of the news media and non-profit organizations may be entitled to an annual fee waiver provided that a Fee Waiver Form is completed and approved by DEQ.
+The form must identify the person's specific ability to disseminate information of the kind maintained by DEQ to the general public and that such information is generally in the interest of and benefit to the public within the meaning of the Public Records Law.
+Additional information may be requested by DEQ prior to granting any fee waiver.

-(c) Even if a person has a fee waiver, the Department may charge for either record review or copying based on the following factors:
+(c) Even if a person has a fee waiver, DEQ may charge for either record review or copying based on the following factors:

-(A) Any financial hardship on the Department;
+(A) Any financial hardship on DEQ;

-(B) The extent of time, expense and interference with the Department's regular business;
+(B) The extent of time, expense and interference with DEQ's regular business;

 (C) The volume of the records requested;